 - 1 cup powdered sugar

 - 1-2 Tbsp milk

 - 1 teaspoon vanilla

 - Preheat the oven to 350 degrees.
 Grease a 9 x 13 inch pan.
 In a small bowl, whisk together the flour, baking powder, and salt.
 In another large bowl, mash the bananas.
 Beat in the butter until well combined.
+The butter will likely not incorporate all the way and might look separated.
+This is just fine!
 Add the sugar, eggs, and vanilla and beat until combined.

 - Stir in the flour and milk alternately, beginning and ending with the milk.
 Set aside.